Seven-digit dialing: 1951 to 1960

 Direct Distance Dialing (DDD) trials were conducted by the end of 1951, in which subscribers in Englewood, New Jersey, could dial long-distance calls to a select group of remote destinations, as far away as San Francisco, by using an area code.

 DDD technology expanded to other major cities, By 1960, it was available in a few places in Canada, as well as most large American cities.
 This decade is notable for implementation of some thirty more area codes, including in Alaska, Hawaii, and the Caribbean.

 1960 to 1981

 Major progress may be noted in provisioning DDD service.
 Long-distance billing was computerized in the 1960s to the early 1980s.
 Few area codes were introduced during this time.
 Toll-free 800-service was introduced.
 Service demands in the largest American cities of New York and greater Los Angeles area resulted in the first use of interchangeable central office codes (NXX).
 All-number calling was implemented, replacing 2L-5N telephone numbers.
-Although a very small number of places still had did not use a seven-digit numbering plan by 1981, they were rare.
+A very small number of places still did not use a seven-digit numbering plan by 1981.